RolandChristensen/developer-journal/_drafts/github-projects.md

    * Create a new issue by clicking the **+ Create new issue** button.
    * You can select multiple items by selecting the **Add items from {repo name} ->** button.

+# Add an iteration field
+Kanban does not use iterations.
+Come back to this whey you practice scrum.
+Kanban expects iterative improvements to happen at their own time.
+Your team will find it's own cadence.

+# Creating a field to track priority
+The Kanban template has a priority field out-of-the-box, so you just need to select priorities on issues to see the priority swimlanes appear.

+## Kanban Swimlane Divergence
+Kanban uses priority swimlanes to organize the most important work, from top to bottom.
+Three priorites (low, medium, high or p2, p1, p0) are the usual way to organize your work.
+Medium is the default.
+High is reserved for hot-fixes and projects that have a tight deadline.
+Low is for work that is on the roadmap, but not the immediate destination.

+# Grouping Issues by Priority
+Kanban, by default, groups priorities into swimlanes.
+On the **Priority board** tab click the down arrow to view the properties of the view.
+In the list is the **Group by** property with **Priority** as the grouping.